 The Highgate Society is leading the legal challenge to the proposals.

-*Video produced by Peter Walton, Scarlett Pivaro Monaghan and Jane Hill.
+Video below produced by Peter Walton, Scarlett Pivaro Monaghan and Jane Hill.
 Note that the video refers to Shepherd’s Cottage as 17th century.
 However, our most recent research suggests it is more likely to be early 18th century – that’s still very old.

 Shepherd’s Cottage, 36a Highgate High Street